Leonid Galaganov

 Photo by Zack Clarke.
 On E 7th Street.

-Since moving to NYC in 2012, Leonid has premiered original and collaborative music at venues like Roulette, Cornelia Street Cafe, The Stone, Judson Church, Clemente Soto Velez, Downtown Music Gallery, along with performances at the Vision Festival and the Rubin Museum.
-Frequent co-creators include William Parker, Kyoko Kitamura, Daniel Carter, Zack Clarke, Aquiles Navarro and many others, and he is a member of the chamber jazz quartet Jump Off This Bridge.
-Leonid has received commissions from the American Modern Ensemble, Cassatt String Quartet and Ensemble Mise-En.
-Featured on 20 record releases, he has also done interdisciplinary work with dance, poetry, theater, film, paintings, and has toured around Estonia, Finland, Sweden, Latvia, Lithuania, Russia, Austria, Switzerland, Brazil, the UK and the US.
+Originally from an Old-Ritualist settlement in Estonia, Leonid relocated to NYC in 2012, and since then he has premiered original and collaborative music at venues like Roulette, Cornelia Street Cafe, The Stone, Judson Church, Clemente Soto Velez, Downtown Music Gallery, along with performances at the Vision Festival and the Rubin Museum.
+Leonid has received commissions from the American Modern Ensemble, Cassatt String Quartet and Ensemble Mise-En, and he has closely worked with William Parker, Kyoko Kitamura, Daniel Carter, Zack Clarke, Aquiles Navarro and many other international artists.
+Featured on over 20 record releases, Leonid has also done interdisciplinary work with installations, dance, poetry, theater, film, paintings, and has performed in Estonia, Finland, Sweden, Latvia, Lithuania, Russia, Austria, Switzerland, Brazil, the UK and the US.

 Photo by Cristina Marx.
 From Ulrichsberger Kaleidophon 2022 Festival.

-Leonid is currently pursuing a PhD in composition at SUNY Stony Brook where his research is mainly focused on microtonality, multichannel spatialization and the exploration of new structures for improvisation.
-He has examined these subjects in the pieces of other composers as well as his own, giving presentations at the international symposium “Mikrotöne: Small is beautiful”, Manhattan International Composers’ Conference, SUNY Stony Brook and the Estonian Academy of Music.
+Leonid’s current research mainly focuses on microtonality, multichannel spatialization and new structures for improvisation – as intentional tools for explorations of creativity in contemporary ritualistic environments.
+During his Ph.D. studies at SUNY Stony Brook, he has examined these subjects in the works of Catherine Lamb, Christopher Trapani and Ben Johnston, presenting his research at the symposium “Mikrotöne: Small is beautiful”, The Microtonal Village, Manhattan International Composers’ Conference and the Estonian Academy of Music.
 Previously, Leonid studied orchestral conducting at Tallinn University and holds a BM in jazz studies from NYU as well as a MM in composition from SUNY Purchase College.